Problem

 # ...

-If keys already changed, instruct Terraform to move state instead of recreating.
+If the keys have already drifted in your configuration, you can instruct Terraform to update the state addresses instead of recreating the infrastructure.

 moved {